debdeb18/Sloppy-game/README.md

-# Sloppy - android game for embedded hardware by Hanback
+# Sloppy game for embedded hardware by Hanback

 This repository contains our final code for this project, with purpose of storing for future references